Video advertising

 To make the serving of video ads uniform and standardized across different platforms, the Interactive Advertising Bureau (IAB) developed the Video Ad Serving Template (VAST) and Video Multiple Ad Playlist (VMAP) standards.

-VMAP, on the other hand, allows content owners to dictate where and how they want ads to be inserted into their content.
+VMAP, on the other hand, allows content owners to dictate where and how they want ads to be inserted into their content, usually for VOD.
+More on this format can be found in The VMAP protocol

 Both VAST and VMAP involve making ad calls using HTTP, and receiving ad responses in a specific XML format.